zeckhardt/rating-website/README.md

 # Music Rating App

 This is a React application that allows users to rate and review music albums.
 It utilizes the Spotify API to retrieve album data and Firebase Realtime Database to store and retrieve user reviews.
-The application features authentication for admin access, allowing authorized users to add, edit, and delete album reviews.
+The application features authentication for restricted access, allowing authorized users to add, edit, and delete album reviews.

 ## Funtionality
 ### Add a Rating